boxden/rp_bangclaw.vmf-fix-/README.md

 ### 📦 Included Versions

-1. 🗺️ **original VMF** — Unmodified version of the map from the Steam Workshop.
+1. 🗺️ **VMF original** — Unmodified version of the map from the Steam Workshop.
 2. 🟥 **VMF Fix v1 - RED** — Fixed textures affected by broken cubemaps.
 3. 🟨 **VMF Fix v2 - YELLOW** — All textures fixed.
     Upcoming: brush updates and optimizations.